bevyengine/bevy/README.md

 ## WARNING

 Bevy is still in the _very_ early stages of development.
 APIs can and will change (now is the time to make suggestions!).
-Essential features are missing.
+Important features are missing.
 Documentation is sparse.
 Please don't build any serious projects in Bevy unless you are prepared to be broken by API changes constantly.

 ## Design Goals